sadiqb999/SimpleALB/README.md

 # SimpleALB
-Launching an ALB in AWS with simple EC2 User Script
+Launching an Application Load Balancer in AWS with simple EC2 User Script

 # Steps to Launch EC2 Instances
 1. Select AMI: Amazon Linux
 2. Instance type: t3.micro (Free-tier)
 3. Key pair not needed for simplicity although advised
-4. Security group: Allow inbound traffic from SSH and HTTP
+4. Security group: Allow inbound traffic from SSH and HTTP (Lets say the name of this sg is "demo-sg-ec2")
 5. Under **Advanced Details**, copy and paste the script from ['ec2-user-script.sh'](./ec2-user-script.sh) into **User Data**
 6. Launch 2 Instances